A cross section of geometry and analysis study

 Magalie Bénéfice (Nancy)

-Brownian motions in subRiemannian manifolds.
+Couplings of Brownian motions in subRiemannian manifolds.

 Florian Johne (Freiburg-im-Breisgau)